-Data collection for the Generations follow-up is scheduled to begin early in 2023.
+Data collection for the Generations follow-up commenced in April 2023.

-The current list of core data/measures we plan to collect as part of our Generations follow-up can be accessed here.
+The current list of core data/measures that we plan to collect from both Generation 1 and 2 participants as part of this follow-up can be accessed here (current as of 29 August 2022.)

 The way the Generations follow-up is being funded means that the Raine Study can undertake only the collection of core data/measures; that is, the variables that have routinely been collected over the history of the Raine Study and which characterise our sample.